 - Vertebra gets damaged from trauma

 Keeping the intervertebral discs healthy plays an extremely significant role in preventing back/spine injuries.
-If these discs get damaged and start to degenerate, flexibility begins to fade away, stiffness and soreness sets in and the ability to absorb the daily pressure/forces that comes with standing, moving and working.
+If these discs get damaged and start to degenerate, flexibility begins to fade away, stiffness and soreness sets in, and the ability to absorb the daily pressure/forces that come with standing, moving, and working.

 Major risk factors for back injuries include: